-In Figure 2, the left graphs show the performance in GFLOPS of various kernels.
-All the single precision-based routines are in dashed lines while the double-precision based routines are represented with solid lines.
-Ultimately one wants to compare the dashed blue line (DSGESV) with the solid blue line (DGESV).
-One can see that the performance of the DSGESV (dashed blue line) comes close to the performance of SGETRF (red dashed line).
-The difference between DSGESV and SGETRF is mainly due to the $O(n^2)$ components in the iterative refinement; those terms turn out to be in general small but not negligible.
+In Figure 2, the left graphs show the performance in Gflop/s of various kernels.
+Ultimately one wants to compare the dashed blue line (DGESIRSV) with the solid blue line (DGESV).
+One can see that the performance of the DGESIRSV (dark blue line with stars) comes close to the performance of SGETRF (green line with triangles).

+The difference between DGESIRSV and SGETRF is mainly due to the $O(n^2)$ components in the iterative refinement; those terms turn out to be in general small but not negligible.

 The graphs on the right gives the percent of the most important kernels versus DGETRF.
-The blue line represents DGESV and is close to 100% (i.e. DGETRS is negligible with respect to DGETRF).
-The black line (DSGESV) is the sum of the green line (SGETRF), the magenta line (SGETRS), the cyan line (DGEMV), and the red line (conversion double-single, copies, DAXPY, ...).
+The red line with diamond represents DGESV and is close to 100% (i.e. DGETRS is negligible with respect to DGETRF).
+The grey line with squares (DGESIRSV) is the sum of the green line with triangle (SGETRF), the cyan line with x (SGETRS), the dark blue line with stars (DGEMV), and the magenta line with circles (conversion double-single, copies, DAXPY, ...).
 We observe that the $O(n^2)$ operations in iterative refinement take up to 10% of the time of DGETRF an $O(n^3)$ operation.
 This phenomenon is due to the fact that iterative refinement uses kernels that are hard to optimized; SGETRS, DGEMV and Level 1 BLAS).
-As can be expected, as n increases the performance of DSGESV becomes close to the performance of SGETRF.
+As can be expected, as n increases the performance of DGESIRSV becomes close to the performance of SGETRF.